Homeowner Tax Deduction List

 8. Capital Gains Exclusion

 When you sell your home, you may be able to keep some of the profit as tax-free income.
-If you are married and filing jointly, you may claim up to $500,000 in profit from the sale of your home provided that you used the home as a principal residence for two of the previous five years.
+If you are married and filing jointly, you can claim up to $500,000 in profit from the sale of your home, provided that you used the home as a principal residence for two of the previous five years.
 If you are filing either as single or married but filing separately, you may keep up to $250,000 of the profit tax-free.

 9. Moving Costs

-If a new job requires you to move so you can begin work, you used to be able to deduct a portion of your moving costs from your income taxes.
-But this is only limited to military service members only.
+If a new job requires you to move, you used to be able to deduct a portion of your moving costs from your income taxes.
+Now, this deduction is limited to military service members only.

 10. Mortgage Tax Credit

 To get started in the MCC program, you must apply with your state or local government to be issued a certificate.
-This credit is available for each year you own the home and is subtracted directly from the amount of income tax you owe.
+This credit is available for each year you own your home and is subtracted directly from the income tax you owe.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help